 The objective of the Specialist Group (SG) is to address and promote all aspects of modelling, simulation and the formal methods of applying systems analysis to managing and improving the quality of the aquatic environment.
-The MIA SG targets people from research, consulting companies, institutions and operators to consider and apply the use of models and computing tools to support the understanding, management and optimization of water systems.
+The MIA SG targets people from research, consulting companies, institutions and operators to consider and apply the use of models and computing tools to support the understanding, management and optimisation of water systems.
 This includes the development and application of mathematical models and modelling tools, such as optimisation algorithms, time-series analysis and forecasting, computational procedures for decision analysis and support, uncertainty analysis… It hereby stimulates transfer of knowledge between academia and industry and between different areas within the water cycle.
 The Group is also responsible for maintaining a forum for the discussion of inter-disciplinary issues within the IWA to augment the engineering and economic elements of problem-solving with those having human, institutional and cultural dimensions to them.
 The SG is also directed, therefore, at developing and promoting the application of systematic procedures for Integrated Assessment.

-With almost yearly activities in the form of Specialist Conferences, Watermatex – Washington DC USA (May 2007), San Sebastian Spain (June 2011), Gold Coast, Australia (June 2015) – and the WWTmod series – Québec, Canada (June 2008, March 2010, March 2012), Annecy, France (April 2016) – this group, formerly known as the Systems Analysis and Integrated Assessment (SAIA) Specialist Group, targets people from research, consulting companies, institutions and operators to think along the use of models and computing tools to support the understanding, management and optimization of water systems.
+With almost yearly activities in the form of Specialist Conferences, Watermatex – Washington DC USA (May 2007), San Sebastian Spain (June 2011), Gold Coast, Australia (June 2015) – and the WWTmod series – Québec, Canada (June 2008, March 2010, March 2012), Annecy, France (April 2016) – this group, formerly known as the Systems Analysis and Integrated Assessment (SAIA) Specialist Group, targets people from research, consulting companies, institutions and operators to think along the use of models and computing tools to support the understanding, management and optimisation of water systems.
 The new name reflects better the actual direction of the group.

 The “Specialist Group” on Modelling Integrated Assessment might more properly be called the “Generalist Group”.
 The MIA group focuses on general approaches to solving a wide range of water-related problems within an interdisciplinary framework that relies a lot on different types of models.
 While methodology-focused, the group’s interest extends to applications, of course, but is not restricted to any single discipline; we deal with problems in sewer systems and water treatment, and surface-water and ground-water systems.

-The first part of our charter-solving problems-leads us to explore such disciplines as systems analysis, simulation, mathematical modelling, control, optimization, time-series analysis and forecasting, and decision analysis and support.
+The first part of our charter-solving problems-leads us to explore such disciplines as systems analysis, simulation, mathematical modelling, control, optimisation, time-series analysis and forecasting, and decision analysis and support.
 The second part of our charter-integrated assessment-brings all aspects of a problem together, and it is particularly concerned with such issues as the social and economic impacts of solutions to these problems.

 The MIA constitution is available here.
 Working Groups can now be formed within the MIA Specialist Group.
 This document discusses the definition of and outlines the procedure for starting such a Working Group.